kshutkin/package-build/create-pkgbld/DESIGN.md

 project-lock mutation stay together behind that interface; interactive and subcommand callers retain prompting, rendering, commit, and installation.

+Package operations stage sequentially through `ProjectChanges`.
+Each operation sees the accumulated result of earlier operations. `ProjectChanges` retains semantic claims for conflict review separately from the final filesystem diff, rolls back a failed operation's staged changes, and commits the project lock last.
+Conflicts remain warnings and the last staged value remains the pending result.

 Direct addition of an unregistered third-party extension remains a future scenario.
 An unregistered plugin becomes visible after it is declared in the project manifest.